pavel-ivanov-rnd/iris-heaplang-experiments/theories/hocap/README.md

 On the first line of `newRunner`, one creates a bag and has to pick a predicate that should hold for every element in the bag.
 However, the predicate that we want to have refers to the runner itself -- which is a pair of a `bag` and a `body`.
-In this setting, the runner is not yet availale at this point in time.
+In this setting, the runner is not yet available at this point in time.
 There are (at least) two potential ways of resolving this circularity:

 1. Allow the `P` predicate in the `shared_bag` specification to refer to the bag itself (as a formal parameter);
-2. Have a specification that would construct a bag in several steps: the `newBag_spec` will return a token that can be view-shifted later at an aribtrary point in time to `bagS b P` -- this will allow the client to pick `P` at a more comfortable point.
+2. Have a specification that would construct a bag in several steps: the `newBag_spec` will return a token that can be view-shifted later at an arbitrary point in time to `bagS b P` -- this will allow the client to pick `P` at a more comfortable point.

 We chose to go with option 1 in this formalisation.